Ciaranwbrady/MS1_Fresh_Market/README.md

 - As a frequent user, I want to be able to find quick links to the company's social media pages.

 - As a frequent user, I want to be able to check the latest information about the shop and Covid

+# Personas

+Based on the user stories two personas were developed.
+Personas will give a face and personality to help in the design process.
+They are useful to refer back to keep a potential user front and centre in all development decisions.

+## Persona 1

+### Anna

+## Persona 2

+### Carl

+# UX

+## Strategy

+The aim of this project is to raise awareness of the stakeholders business with a fully responsive and visually appealing site.
+The site should be easy to use and build on existing mental models of mobile first design.
+The business will have a wide demographic so the key information should be easy to find and accessibility will be very important.

+The primary objectives of the site would be

+- Give users the chance to learn more about the business
+- Show customers what is unique about The Fresh Market through text and visuals.
+- Be able to communicate what services the business offers in changing covid 19 requirements.

+Meeting the user’s needs and goals

+- The site should be fully responsive and have the same effectiveness on mobile and desktop.
+- Imagery and icons used with short bursts of text.
+This will inform the user but not overwhelm and can give them the chance to learn more if they so wish.
+- A single page scrolling site that will guide the user to the relevant section without confusing them by moving away from the core home page.
+- Fixed header to aid with the user’s navigation on the site for ease of use.
+- Clear indicators of social media links, contact number and google map locations if the user wishes to find the stakeholder or find out more about the business.

+Following current industry best practices the site will be a one page scrolling site on desktop, with the navigation bar collapsing into a hamburger menu with a pop up modal on mobile and tablet.